OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 The combined data collected following these (CTD and lab calibration) steps will be used to evaluate the calibration coefficients and it’s called hypercast calibration.

 *NOTE: This calibration should be done before the deployment and after the recovery.
 It’s important that the membrane is kept wet.*

 *NOTE: Save all data from the profiles and calibrations before deploying the glider.
-Always record Dphase (Coppola et al., 2013).*
+Always record Dphase [@Coppola2013].*

 ## Deploying gliders in Oxygen Minimum Zones (OMZ)
 Note that the classical Winkler titration method is not reliable at oxygen concentrations in OMZ core [@Thomsen2016] since the method has a detection limit of around 1 uM [@Langdon2010].